Vladimir Vazov: 1920s and 1930s

 On 24 February 1920 lieutenant-general Vazov went into the reserve.
 In 1926 he became mayor of Sofia.
 During his mandate (until 1932) the fire department was reformed, the electrical network expanded, and the public transport improved.
 Sofia became one of the “greenest” capitals in Europe.

 Among the most notable moments of Vladimir Vazov’s life was his visit to England in 1936.
-The British legion celebrated the British victory in World War I. The British veterans invited one of their worthiest opponents on the battlefield.
-He was personally greeted by Lord Milne, who shook his hand with the words "It is a pleasure to meet the Bulgarian delegation, as even though we were enemies, you – like us – fought not only like brave men, but also like gentlemen."
-The British paid great honour to General Vazov as they lowered their national flags in his name.
+The British legion were celebrating the British victory in World War I. The British veterans invited one of their worthiest opponents on the battlefield Vazov.
+He was personally greeted by Lord Milne, who shook his hand with the words "It is a pleasure to meet the Bulgarian delegation, as, even though we were enemies, you – like us – fought not only like brave men, but also like gentlemen."
+The British paid great honour to General Vazov as they lowered their regimental flags in his name.
 The chairman of the British legion Major Goldy said in his speech: “He is one of the few foreign officers whose name features in our history”.

-Lieutenant-General Vladimir Vazov was banished by the communist authorities after September 9, 1944 in the village of Ribaritsa (near Lovech), where he died in deep poverty on May 20, 1945.
+Lieutenant-General Vladimir Vazov was banished by the communist authorities, from September 9, 1944, to the village of Ribaritsa (near Lovech), where he died in deep poverty on 20th May 1945.